 MP for Salford

 Rebecca Long Bailey is the Labour and Co-operative MP for Salford, first elected in 2015.
-She has held senior opposition roles, including Shadow Secretary of State for Education and Shadow Secretary of State for Business, Energy and Industrial Strategy, and has served on the Science, Innovation and Technology Committee (2021–2024).
-She has also been a member of the Labour Party’s National Executive Committee (2015–2019).
+She has held senior opposition roles, including Shadow Secretary of State for Education and Shadow Secretary of State for Business, Energy and Industrial Strategy, and has served on the Science, Innovation and Technology Committee.
+She was a member of Labour’s National Executive Committee from 2015 to 2019.

-Rebecca Long Bailey has a very high party loyalty rate (99%) and attendance (73%), with 17 rebel votes across her parliamentary career.
-She generally supports Universal Credit and NHS funding, while opposing stricter immigration controls and the Rwanda deportation scheme.
-Her votes on VAT, transgender rights, trade unions and prison sentencing show a mixture of positions.
+She shows very high party loyalty (99%) and a relatively high attendance rate (73%).
+She has 19 rebel votes, indicating occasional independence.
+In voting on policy, she generally supports Universal Credit and NHS funding, and favours regulation of bus services, while opposing stricter immigration controls and the Rwanda deportation scheme; votes on VAT, transgender rights, trade union powers and prison sentencing have been mixed.

-Declares five financial interests, including donations and other support (including loans) connected to her activities as an MP.
+Has five declared financial interests, described as donations and other support (including loans) connected to her activities as an MP.

 Generated 21 February 2026